 Physical Education at Maret emphasizes the habits and skills that support fitness and overall well-being.
-Hard work, how to set and meet goals, good sportsmanship, self-discipline, and cooperation are taught at every grade level, K-12.
+Hard work, fair play, and cooperation are taught at every grade level, K-12.

 How We Teach